Snowdon by Day

 Snowdonia National Park, Bangor, Wales.

 We follow the Llanberis Path, which roughly shadows the route of the Snowdon Mountain Railway.
-It's the most gradual route up Snowdon with good conditions underfoot, and therefore best suited to our ascent in the dark!
+It's the most gradual route up Snowdon with good conditions underfoot!

 How and when do I pay for Snowdon day?

 You are committed to raising a minimum sponsorship of £200 per person.
-Your sponsorship should ideally be sent before the challenge on 7 June and must definitely be sent within six weeks of your return.
+The charity requires you to have started fundraising and have sent part of this amount by eight weeks prior to the event to secure your place.
+The rest of your sponsorship should ideally be sent before the challenge and within six weeks of your return.

 *Please note that this does not include your registration fee.

-Brunch upon arrival is included for Snowdon day and an early dinner after the trek.
+Breakfast upon arrival and an early dinner after the trek.

 How old are the other people on the trek?

 Our Snowdon groups vary in age from 18 to 70 years old.
-Young people over the age of 16 can join if accompanied by a parent or guardian.
+Young people over the age of 16 can join if accompanied by a parent or guardian who has also registered for the event.

 How fit do I need to be?

 The more training and trekking you do beforehand, the easier you will find the weekend.
-You will trek approximately 9 miles on the night, though it would be a mistake to base your training on this!
+You will trek approximately 9 miles, though it would be a mistake to base your training on this!
 It’s vital when training to think about the hours you need to walk for and the terrain you are walking on – ie purely uphill, followed by purely downhill.
-We are always happy to talk through the trip in more detail with you if you are worried about your fitness at any stage.
+We will send you a training plan to help you prepare for the trek.

 What will the trekking be like?